Judge overseeing AT&T, Time Warner merger trial hears document dispute

 Daniel Petrocelli, who represents AT&T and Time Warner, said that his team had been unable to get data requested from third parties, who had said they no longer had some of it.
 He asked the government, which did have the data, to return it so it could be subpoenaed.

-An attorney for DISH Network Corp (DISH.O) at the hearing identified himself to Judge Richard Leon and offered to discuss the dispute but Leon declined.
+An attorney for DISH Network Corp at the hearing identified himself to Judge Richard Leon and offered to discuss the dispute but Leon declined.

-The third parties included Verizon Communications (VZ.N), Comcast (CMCSA.O), Cox, DISH, Charter (CHTR.O), Disney (DIS.N) and Viacom (VIAB.O), among others, a source close to the trial said after the hearing.
+The third parties included Verizon Communications, Comcast, Cox, DISH, Charter, Disney and Viacom, among others, a source close to the trial said after the hearing.

 Leon expressed surprise at the problem.